Tya Language Specification

 print("Hello, {user["name"]}")

 Triple-quoted strings and heredoc forms are available for multi-line text.
 Raw and byte heredoc forms preserve their documented escaping behavior.
-The formatter treats multi-line strings as atomic except where canonical syntax defines a rewrite.
+The formatter treats multi-line strings as atomic except where Formatted Syntax defines a rewrite.

 Byte literals use b"..." or byte heredoc forms and produce byte values rather